WildaSoftware/Feedybacky/README.md

 `close` - immediate closing the container with Feedybacky form.

 `setTheme(themeSymbol)` - change the current theme.
 For example, calling `setTheme('dark')` changes the theme to dark in runtime.
 If given theme is not allowed, the current theme stays.

+`setScreenshotMethod(screenshotMethod)` - change the current screenshot method, for example after detecting a user's browser type.
+For more information, please check description of `screenshotMethod` parameter.

 ### Wrappers ###